LSP16UniversalFactory

 error ContractInitializationFailed();

-Reverts when there is no revert reason bubbled up by the contract created when initializing
+Reverts when there is no revert reason bubbled up by the created contract when initializing

 InvalidValueSum